Output Formats #

 test execution

-└→ channels/ (Arrow IPC — time-series instrument samples)These three stores are the platform.
+└→ files/ (captured artifacts — images, video, vendor files)These four stores are the platform.
 They're populated automatically by every test run; there's no configuration knob to disable them.
-See Three Stores Architecture and Event Log for the data model.
+See Data stores and Event Log for the data model.

 Reading runs back #